fernandoloaizae/fernandoloaizae.github.io/_teaching/finance_growth.md

 location: "Rome, Italy"
 ---

-Teaching Assitant 2020, 2021, 2022
+Teaching Assistant 2020, 2021, 2022

-## Pasquale Scaramozzino (Full Professor - Lecturer in charge)
+## Pasquale Scaramozzino, Ph.D.
+(Full Professor - Lecturer in charge)

 The course analyzes the role of financial markets for economic growth.